-This smartwatch buying guide breaks down all the different factors you should consider when deciding whether the Apple Watch, a Fitbit or offerings from other top wearable makers is right for you.
+This smartwatch buying guide breaks down all the different factors you should consider when deciding whether the Apple Watch, a Samsung Galaxy Watch, a Fitbit or offerings from other top wearable makers is right for you.

 The best smartwatches we've tested are all excellent in their own right, but they're not one size fits all.
 From big technology brands such as Apple, Samsung and Fitbit to traditional watchmakers like Tag Heuer and Fossil, dozens of companies have smartwatches that deliver notifications, apps and more to your wrist.
-Upcoming modes like the Apple Watch 6 and Samsung Galaxy Watch 3 will push the capabilities even further.
+New models like the Apple Watch 7 and Samsung Galaxy Watch 4 push the capabilities even further.

 Although features and designs vary, smartwatches can help save you time and keep better tabs on your health.
 Most have have built-in fitness metrics, such as a heart rate sensor and GPS.
-Some can act as an extension of your phone, while others are marketed as a health-focused devices, like the Fitbit Versa 2 and Samsung Galaxy Watch Active 2.
+Some can act as an extension of your phone, while others are marketed as a health-focused devices, like the Fitbit Sense.

-Some smartwatches, such as the Apple Watch Series 3 and Apple Watch Series 5, even work independently of a phone.
+Some smartwatches, such as the Apple Watch SE, even work independently of a phone.
 But if you want something that gives you a break from your notifications, one of the best fitness trackers might be better for you.

 We've also reviewed a number of affordable options to see which of the best cheap smartwatches are worthwhile.
 So whether you're on a budget, have specific fitness goals or want to be more productive, here's a smartwatch buying guide for determining which wearable you should get.